 Consider shoes that are easy to slip on and off for plan rides.
 However you travel, your comfort is important so dress according.
 If you have somewhere to be or a special event to do immediately upon arrival, consider an outfit that can be easily converted.
 Let’s say you want to wear nice slacks or jeans and a button-up shirt for this event, store those items at the top of your suitcase so that you can change with speed and ease.
 You want to wear leggings?
 Pack a chunky sweater or a swing dress to slip on when you arrive.
-You can easily mask travel-hair with a stylish fedora, floppy hat, or stylish headband.
+You can easily mask travel-hair with a stylish fedora or headband.
 Pack travel-sized dry shampoo, mouthwash, and deodorant to help you freshen up upon arrival, as well.

 Whether you are traveling near or far, we wish you safe travels and happy holidays!
 Stay in touch with Sevenfold Home for more lifestyle tips and tricks!